Catena-Media/Dtective/_docs/contributing.md

 We are glad you are here.
 We would like you to  take a moment to review this guide so the process is easy and effective for everyone involved.
 The contributions to Dtective are governed by our [Code of Conduct](https://github.com/Catena-Media/Dtective/blob/master/CODE_OF_CONDUCT.md).

 ## Using our Issue Tracker
-We have prepared templates for [bug reports](https://github.com/Catena-Media/Dtective/issues/new?template=BUG.md) and [feature requests](https://github.com/Catena-Media/Dtective/issues/new?template=FEATURE.md) to help you formulate the issue at hand.
+We have prepared templates for [bug reports](https://github.com/Catena-Media/Dtective/issues/ to help you formulate the issue at hand.

+*If you would like to suggest a new feature for Dtective please use the [JIRA board](https://dtective.atlassian.net/) where we can make available for everyone to work on the ticket and follow its progress.*

 ### Creating a Pull Request